V isualize the future

 - Kent Food Bank: 253-520-3550 (Mon., Tues., Wed., Fri., 10-2 plus one evening per month)

-Our community volunteer events are usually on Saturday mornings from 9 a.m. - 12 noon, rain or shine.
+Our outdoor park improvement community volunteer events are usually spring and fall on Saturday mornings from 9 a.m. - 12 noon, rain or shine.
 Parks staff can provide a limited supply of tools, and volunteers are advised to bring gloves and a shovel or pruners, wear sturdy shoes or boots (no flip-flops or sandals!) and dress for the weather.
 Orientation and a safety briefing starts promptly at 9:00 AM.
 We are grateful to our friends at the Starbucks on 4th & Meeker for donating hot chocolate and coffee for our volunteers, along with the water we provide.

-Pre-registration guarantees that we keep our events manageable, safe and fun for everyone, so sign up by noon at least three days before each event.
+Pre-registration is important to keep our events manageable, safe and fun for everyone.
+So sign up by noon at least three days before each event.
 (If you miss the three-day deadline, please call to see if registrations are full: 253-856-5113.)
-Click on the links to download the registration forms when they are posted, fill them out and send via fax (253-856-6050), scan and email to: email@example.com, mail to Parks Planning, 220 4th Ave.
-S., Kent, WA 98032 or drop them off in person (Parks Planning office is in City Hall, 3rd floor).
+Click on the links to download the registration forms when they are posted, fill them out and send via fax (253-856-6050), scan and email to: firstname.lastname@example.org, mail to Parks Planning, City Hall, 220 4th Ave.
+S., Kent, WA 98032 or drop them off in person (3rd floor of City Hall).

-In 1995, we developed an Adopt-A-Park Program for groups and individuals interested in volunteering at various parks in the City.
-Under the Adopt-a-Park umbrella are 1) one-time park improvement projects for groups of 10 or more, 2) spring and fall community-wide events, 3) litter clean-ups for students and others interested in doing community service and 4) seasonal park clean-up commitments, where a group truly does "adopt" one favorite park or trail without staff assistance.
+In 1995, we developed an Adopt-A-Park Program for groups and individuals interested in volunteering at various parks in the city.
+Under the Adopt-a-Park umbrella now are 1) one-time park improvement projects for groups of 10 or more, 2) spring and fall community-wide events (listed above), 3) litter clean-ups for groups of students, scouts or other groups interested in doing community service and 4) seasonal park clean-up commitments, where a group truly does "adopt" one favorite park or trail and maintains it without staff assistance.

-To learn more about the Adopt-A-Park Program or upcoming volunteer opportunities, call 253-856-5110 or email Park staff with your name, group name (if applicable), address, daytime phone number, FAX number, and email address.
+To learn more about the Adopt-A-Park Program or upcoming volunteer opportunities, call 253-856-5110 or email Park staff with your name, the group you are with (if applicable), address, daytime phone number and email address.
 Or, simply fill out a volunteer intake form online, checking off the Adopt-a-Park box.
 Once we receive it, we'll touch base with you about your time commitment and interests.
-We will do our best to match you up with a volunteer experience that will be meaningful for you and helpful to us.
+We will do our best to match you up with a volunteer experience that will be both meaningful for you and helpful to us.

 Eagle Scout Projects